Boyu622/MCsetup_monojet/README.md

 Here, the masses and single beam energy are in the unit of GeV.
 The model will be four s-channel dmsimp benchmark models (A1, A2, V1 and V2, see arXiv: 1703.05703).
 Due to significant loss of events during the merging (NLO) and monojet event cut / veto, and in light of the total time consumed for a single job, it is statistically necessary to repeat the simulation for a point in parameter space where the nevents is recommended to be ~15K with repeat ~15.

 We will use the FxFx algorithm (ickkw = 3) for NLO event merging and MLM algorithm (ickkw = 1) for LO event merging.
 The Qcut, ptj and xqcut are in the unit of GeV, where Qcut should be larger than twice the value of ptj.
-The merging scale can be validated via pt distribution of the leading, sub-leading and third jet.
+The merging scale can be validated via pt distributions of the leading, sub-leading and third jet as well as the number of jets distribution.
 The relevant plots will be included in our Rivet analysis code.

 ### Launch Many Jobs